 This is where learning about love languages and caring behaviours comes into play.

 As we tell all our couples in therapy, a healthy relationship is always work in progress; nobody has got it right from the start.
-Even us, married 41 years this week, are still learning about love languages and discovering new love styles.
+Even us, married over 40 years, are still learning about love languages and discovering new love styles.
 Confined to our own homes during the Coronavirus pandemic, we’ve come to the realization that we make mistakes when it comes to expressing our love to each other, and the ones surrounding us.